folio-org/folio-org.github.io/guidelines/issue-tracker.md

 [follow-up _Comments_](#continue) for further detail.
 Attachments can be added later.

+Unfortunately Watchers cannot be added on issue creation.
+So use the technique of a concise Description when creating, then immediately add Watchers, then follow-up Comments will notify them.
+Another workaround is to add people using the "@mention" facility (type "@" then any part of their name).
+They can then choose to add themself as a Watcher.

 Someone else will later determine the _Assignee_ and the _Priority_, and will link between relevant issues.